-Research shows that children most at risk for being unprepared for kindergarten are those who live in poverty, have parents who speak a language other than English in the home, have few books in their homes, and whose mothers have limited education and/or low literacy.
+Research shows that children most at risk for being unprepared for kindergarten are those who live in poverty, speak English as a second language, have few books in their homes, and whose mothers have limited education and/or low literacy.
 These children start kindergarten with significantly lower cognitive skills than their more advantaged peers because they likely lacked the opportunity to have rich language and literacy experiences in the five years before they attend school.
 Every Child Initiative reaches these parents on-site and shows them easy ways to help their children gain pre-reading skills during these important years.
 Program evaluations show that parents and caregivers gain clear knowledge of their role in their children's preparedness for reading.